yathusananpalagan/yathusananpalagan/README.md

 <details>
   <summary>
     <b>
-      <a href="#"> Password Analyzer
+      <a href="#"> Password Validator and Generator
     </b>
   </summary>
-  A tool that evaluates the strength of passwords by analyzing their complexity and vulnerability to common attacks such as brute force or dictionary attacks.
+  A utility that checks the strength of passwords based on length, character variety, and resistance to common attack methods, while also generating secure, customizable passwords to enhance user security.
 </details>

 <details>